 Superior business processes can be a valuable capability to support competitive advantage.
 For example, a well-defined and effective process enables a company to deliver products on time.
 It can also eliminate unnecessary costs or activities.
 And, finally, it makes business processes effective and efficient along the value chain, enabling companies to create superior value.

-What is the difference between business processes, procedures, and functions?
+Difference between business processes, procedures, and functions

 Business processes can vary between companies.
 It depends on the nature of their business.
 Some may be categorized into the following three groups: